cea-hpc/modules/doc/source/module.rst

  times *directory* has been enabled.
 When attempting to remove *directory* from **MODULEPATH**, reference counter variable **MODULEPATH_modshare** is checked and *directory* is removed only if its relative counter is equal to 1 or not defined.
-Elsewhere *directory* is kept and reference counter is decreased by 1.
+Otherwise *directory* is kept and reference counter is decreased by 1.

 .. _refresh: